A Home To Big Cats And Raccoons Recovers After Hurricane Irma

 Kowiachobee was built to educate elementary-school-age children in their community, and while it does rescue and rehabilitate animals, its mission is to provide awareness on issues related to animal care and conservation of exotic breeds.

 "There's a lot [of] different things that we teach," John says.
-"But with the elementary age kids, we focus on trying to help the kids understand animals in general, and the changes that occur in animals due to the evolutionary process, like you know habitat and climate and food source."
+"But with the elementary-age kids, we focus on trying to help the kids understand animals in general and the changes that occur in animals due to the evolutionary process, like you know habitat and climate and food source."

 They often focus on genetics, and John uses livestock, specifically horses, to illustrate this concept.